ronin-rb/ronin-db/README.md

 host names, IPs, ports, etc. ronin-db also provides CLI commands for managing the database(s).

-ronin-exploits is part of the [ronin-rb] project, a [Ruby] toolkit for security research and development.
+ronin-db is part of the [ronin-rb] project, a [Ruby] toolkit for security research and development.

 ## Features